joveenjesschirayath-dotcom/Sustainable-Transportation-Planner/README.md

 ## Conclusion

 The **Sustainable Transportation Planner** demonstrates how web technologies can be used to create an interactive platform that encourages sustainable transportation choices and increases awareness of traffic congestion and vehicle emissions.
+This was a team work and the team members were: Joveen(myself), Jovita, Juanna, Joseph Varghese, Joseph Varghese and Joshua